nareshganatra/dialogflow-yahoo-weather/README.md

 [![Deploy to Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 # What does the service do?
-It's a simple echo service that takes `resolvedQuery` and `action` fields from the Api.ai JSON reponse and echoes them back in into `speech` and `displayTest` fields in the fulfillment JSON.
+It's a weather information fulfillment service that uses [Yahoo!
+Weather API](https://developer.yahoo.com/weather/).